jmservera/blog/content/posts/como-montar-un-servicio-de-video-chat.en.md

 ### Web App

-The web app is a customization from [the WebRTC example]][webrtcdemo] to make it the TURN server we have deployed in the first step.
+The web app is a customized one based on [the WebRTC example][webrtcdemo] to make it the TURN server we have deployed in the first step.
 Azure App Service has the ability to automatically compile and execute a Node.js inside a Linux server, using [Oryx][oryx] behind the scenes.

-The customizations I made were one for creating unique credentials for each user for a limited time to increase security, and the second one was to generate the ICE configuration with the values we get from the template, like the FQDN from the TURN server.
+The customizations I made were one to create unique credentials for each user for a limited time to increase security, and the second was to generate the ICE configuration with the values we get from the template, such as FQDN of the TURN server.

 ```Typescript
 if (this.stunServer) {